Overview

 -

-To equip students with the knowledge and skills required allowing progression in further specialist and applied areas of psychology
+To equip learners with the knowledge, skills and competence required to progress in specialist and applied areas of Psychology.

 -

-To facilitate an understanding of the main domains of the scientific and empirical study of psychology
+To facilitate in learners a critical knowledge of the main domains of the empirical study of Psychology.

 -

-To develop a critical appreciation of the contribution psychology has made to understanding behaviour and experience
+To develop in learners a critical awareness of the contribution of Psychology to understanding human behaviour and experience.

 -

-To allow students to engage in advanced theoretical debates relevant to the understanding of contemporary issues in society
+To allow learners to engage in advanced theoretical debates relevant to the understanding of contemporary issues in society.

 -